An algebraic theory of Lojasiewicz exponents: Functoriality, stability, and stratification

 This example shows that even under finite testing hypotheses, the \L{}ojasiewicz exponent need not be globally linear in families, and rigidity corresponds precisely to the absence of such changes in the maximizing valuation.

 Before continue to discuss stability and rigidity consequences, we record a general semicontinuity property of divisorial values in families.

 \begin{proposition}[Upper semicontinuity of divisorial order in algebraic families] Let $T$ be a Noetherian scheme, let $X$ be a Noetherian integral scheme, and set $X_T:=X\times T$.
-Let $\pi:Y\to X_T$ be a proper birational morphism with $Y$ normal, let $E\subseteq Y$ be a prime divisor whose image dominates $T$, and let $\cI\subseteq \cO_{X_T}$ be a coherent ideal sheaf, and for $t\in T$ let $\cI_t$ be its fiber on $X\times\{t\}$.
+Let $\pi:Y\to X_T$ be a proper birational morphism with $Y$ normal and $Y \to T$ a flat family, and let $E\subseteq Y$ be an effective Cartier divisor that dominates $T$.
+Let $\cI\subseteq \cO_{X_T}$ be a coherent ideal sheaf, and for $t\in T$ let $\cI_t$ be its fiber on $X\times\{t\}$.
 Define

 Then, for each $m\ge 0$, the locus

 is Zariski closed in $T$.
 Equivalently, $t\mapsto \alpha(t)$ is upper semicontinuous on $T$. \end{proposition}

 \begin{proof} Set $\cJ:=\pi^{-1}\cI\cdot\cO_Y$, a coherent ideal sheaf on $Y$, and let $p:E\to T$ be the induced morphism.
 Since $\pi$ is proper, $p$ is proper.